Gavin Duffy (sportsman)

-Youth
+Early life

-Educated at Cistercian College, Roscrea and NUI Galway (where he studied commerce), he first played for Ireland at Schools level in 1998 and at Under-21 level before he was brought into their senior side during the 2000–01 season.
-He is also a graduate of the sports college, Setanta College.
+Educated at Cistercian College, Roscrea and NUI Galway (where he studied commerce), he first played for Ireland at Schools level in 1998, 99 and 2000 (captain of an unbeaten tour of Australia) and at Under-21 level before he was brought into their senior side during the 2000–01 season.
+He is also a graduate of the sports college, Setanta College with a degree in Strength and Conditioning.

 Rugby career

 Early career

 Duffy played for the amateur clubs Ballina RFC, his hometown's side and Galway city-based Galwegians RFC, before playing for his native province of Connacht.
-Early on there were rumours that he would play with local club Corinthians, however provincial bosses would not allow it.
 Duffy first played Celtic League rugby with Connacht in 2001, and played seven times in the 2001–02 Celtic League and six times in the 2001–02 European Challenge Cup, scoring one try in the league.
-In the following season, he played twice in the league and five times in the Challenge.
+In the following season, after an early season injury he recovered to play twice in the league and five times in the Challenge.
 During his time at Connacht, Duffy attracted the attention of larger sides.
 He declined an offer from Munster, as they had already signed the former All Black, Christian Cullen, who played the same positions as Duffy.

 Move to Premiership

 Duffy moved to the English club Harlequins from Connacht in the summer of 2003.
 Having joined Harlequins, Duffy made his league debut for the Premiership side in a game against Rotherham Titans on 20 September 2003.
 He was part of the team that won the 2003–04 European Challenge Cup.
 Duffy scored two tries in the 1st Round rout of El Salvador.
 Harlequins went on to eventually face Connacht, beating Duffy's former team in the semi-finals over two legs.
 Duffy himself started at fullback in both the first and second matches.
 He also started in the final, scoring a crucial try in a single-point victory over AS Montferrand.
-The club was relegated in the 2005–05 season, Duffy stayed with the team as they won the 2005–06 National Division One, England's second tier league.
+The club was relegated in the 2005–05 season, Duffy stayed with the team as they won the 2005–06 National Division One, England's second-tier league.
 Duffy remained with Harlequins until 2006.
 During his time there, he earned 110 caps, making 92 starts and 18 replacement appearances, as well as scoring 21 tries.